There's no bones about it, bone broth is called liquid gold for a reason!

 According to Well and Good, "In those early days of pregnancy, bone broth can be a godsend for a lot of mamas-to-be.
 Broth is a good way to keep up your nutrient intake when you’re feeling unable to eat."

 Bone broth is nutrient dense, the perfect addition to your pregnancy diet!
-Because bone broth supports the nervous system, endocrine system and brain function, consuming it while pregnant helps the developing fetus build healthy organs.
+Because bone broth may support the nervous system, endocrine system and brain function, consuming it while pregnant may help the developing fetus build healthy organs.

 Check out our blog on Bone Broth + Pregnancy